Altair ALSM/CTASLM Baseplate

 Adapting for CT-ASLM

-In order to allow for a wider variety of biological structures to be studied in our systems, we adapted aspects of our ASLM design detailed above to be for
+In order to allow for a wider variety of biological structures to be studied in our systems, we adapted aspects of our ASLM design detailed above to be optimized for imaging cleared or expanded tissue or bone samples, in a configuration known as cleared-tissue ASLM (CT-ASLM).
+These samples require a different type of immersion media compared to the water (n=1.33) used in traditional ALSM, where typically liquids like BABB (n=1.56) can be used to match the refractive index of the cleared samples.

 Our illumination and detection objectives for our CT-ASLM system are changed to both be ASI 54-12-8 Multi-immersion objectives, which are designed to be able to withstand being immersed in media like refractive-index matching media such as BABB.
 The illumination objective has a different effective focal length than that of the TL20X-MPL objective used in our standard ASLM configuration, so we need to revisit our choice of lenses for L6 and L7: